contensis/contensis.github.io/api/delivery-api/accessing-entries/entry-search.md

 ## Full Example

-The example below combine the ordering and paging concepts
+The example below combines the ordering and paging concepts

 {% method -%}